latj/hub-spoke-microhack/README.md

-# Challenge 1: Working with user defiend route UDR and Network Security Group NSG
+# Challenge 1: Understand vNet peering, UDR and NSG

+# Challenge 3: Understand vNet peering, UDR and NSG

 # Challenge 2: Route internet traffic through Azure Firewall

 In this challenge you will explore how Contoso can address the performance problem reported by WVD users.
 You will build a secure edge in Azure, thus removing the need to route all internet-bound connections to Contoso's on-prem datacenter (red line).
 Routing WVD traffic directly to the internet via Azure Firewall reduces latency and improves user experience (green line).